 Development of ReWalk took over a decade and was spurred by the experiences of our founder, Dr. Amit Goffer, himself a quadriplegic.
-As of July 1, 2014, we have placed 60 ReWalk Rehabilitation and 18 ReWalk Personal systems, 88% of which were purchased by our customers and 12% of which were placed with clinics and distributors for training, market development and clinical testing.
-Through July 1, 2014, we have trained over 400 ReWalk users, representing over 20,000 hours of use.
+As of May 1, 2014, we have placed 53 ReWalk Rehabilitation and 15 ReWalk Personal systems, 87% of which were purchased by our customers, and we have trained over 400 ReWalk users, representing over 20,000 hours of use.